open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.Http/README.md

 > [!IMPORTANT]
 > Only applicable for .NET 8 and newer.

-Metrics enrichment in HttpClient allows adding custom tags to metrics, such as `http.client.request.duration`.
+Metrics enrichment in HttpClient allows adding custom tags to metrics.
  This is especially useful for categorizing metrics in dashboards or alerts.

 Using `HttpMetricsEnrichmentContext` for Enrichment
 To enrich metrics, you can register callbacks with `HttpMetricsEnrichmentContext`.